GENI-NSF/geni-tools/README.txt

 Description
 ===========

-This software implements a sample GENI Aggregate Manager.
+The GCF package implements a sample GENI Aggregate Manager.
 It also includes a sample GENI Clearinghouse and command line test client.
 This software is intended to demonstrate the GENI Aggregate Manager API.
+The Omni command line tool is also included with the GCF package: see README-omni.txt.

 Installation & Getting Started